-a.
-The non-mandatory Pre-Proposal Conference will be held on Friday, January 26, 2018.
+The non-mandatory Pre-Proposal Conference will be held on Friday, January 26, 2018 b.
+If special accommodations are required in order to attend the Pre-Proposal Conference and/or the Proposal opening, please contact Nellie Nido three days prior to the meeting.